-7. How to Identify the Real Problem
+1. Identify the Real Problem When Photographing Unruly Pets

-- Anxiety and uncertainty.
-Fear and excitement can cause anxiety which leads to a pet that won’t listen or cooperate.
+- Anxiety and Uncertainty: Fear and excitement can cause anxiety.
+And this leads to a pet that won’t listen or cooperate.
 The uncertainty of what’s happening can result in a fight-or-flight response, So be mindful of the body language you observe.

 I’ve found that the key to calming an animal down is to appear as uninteresting and unthreatening as humanly possible.